fcerbell/fcerbell.github.io/_drafts/en/2016-04-10-NoSQLReportingIntroduction.md

 * Fiscal year, Half, Quarter, Month (remember to not store too smaller granularity than needed)

-In the time dimension, the date level can store extra information such as week-end or not, holidays or not, first/last business day of the week/month or not.
+In the time dimension, the *Date* level can store extra information such as week-end or not, holidays or not, first/last business day of the week/month or not.
 The year level could also store information such as leap year or not.
 From a business point of view, these extra information can be used as facets or